 According to top infectious disease expert, Dr. Anthony Fauci, a pandemic like this virus would exhaust medical resources and doctors would need to make a choice regarding providing ventilators based on the severity of the case.
 “An outbreak, a pandemic like this could overwhelm any system in the world.
 Without enough ventilators, “that’s when you’re going to have to make some very tough decisions,” said Fauci.

 Health officials in New York are fighting for increased hospital capacity as 6,618 new cases and 95 deaths were recorded on March 25.

 New York state has the highest number of cases in the country, with 32,966 cases – roughly 6% of the global cases.

 Ventilators have become the most sought-after medical equipment.
 New York hospitals currently have 4,000 ventilators in total and will be receiving two shipments of 2,000 machines this week from the national stockpile.
 The state reportedly needs at least 30,000 ventilators.

 Tesla has pledged to help with ventilator production for New York via its Giga New York factory.
 “Giga New York will reopen for ventilator production as soon as humanly possible.
-We will do anything in our power to help the citizens of New York,” Tesla’s founder and Elon Musk tweeted on March 26.
+We will do anything in our power to help the citizens of New York,” Tesla’s founder and CEO Elon Musk tweeted on March 26.